Opalexiss/geocode-test-app/README.md

 That concludes the documentation in this README.
 Please let me know if you have any questions or would like any clarifications or detailed explanations on anything presented here.

-The temporary production environment and my personal API key will remain active for at least another several weeks, and this repo will be updated again once those are no longer available.
+The temporary production environment will remain active for a little while, and this repo will be updated again once that is no longer available.

 ----